Three Steps toward Surrendering Bitterness

 I’ve heard so many women share precious stories of how God has used affliction as a teaching tool in their lives.
 I remember one woman sharing with me just a week or so ago some painful family issues she had walked through—issues with her marriage, with her parents, with her children.

 She said, “I've been so lonely this past year.
 It's been so hard.
 But it's been so good.
-I think if I’d not had these circumstances, particularly in my marriage this year, I don’t think I ever would have gotten alone with God, in His Word, with my heart humbled before Him to receive what it was that He wanted to teach me about His heart and His ways.”
+I think if I’d not had these circumstances, particularly in my marriage this year, I don’t think I ever would have gotten alone with God, with His Word, with my heart humbled before Him to receive what it was that He wanted to teach me about His heart and His ways.”

-The truth is: If you and I are being afflicted in any measure, it is because of the goodness and the faithfulness of God.
+The truth is, if you and I are being afflicted in any measure, it is because of the goodness and the faithfulness of God.
 “It is good for me to be afflicted.”
 And the freedom from bitterness will come as we agree with this truth.
 “I know, O Lord, that Your judgments are righteous, and that in faithfulness You have afflicted me.”

 And then as we accept God’s purposes, we can also realize that He has a provision of grace for every need.

-A woman stopped me the other day and told me about another desperate set of circumstances going in her life.
+A woman stopped me the other day and told me about another desperate set of circumstances going on in her life.
 Then she said through tears, "God has been so faithful to me.
 God has been faithful to my family throughout this.
 God does have a provision of grace for every need."

 It’s so important that we surrender our rights—surrender the right to be angry, to be bitter, to be loved, to have an easy life, to have things go our way.